kwhat/jnativehook/readme.txt

 *** Known Issues ***
-The current native key code to virtual key code conversion method will probably only work for standard united states keyboard layouts.
-A more effective solution using a native key code to key string lookup should be implemented against the current keyboard layout and then translated to a virtual key code.
+The current native key code to virtual key code conversion method may fail for some non-english keys.
+If you encounter an incorrect key code please report the issue and include the output of the NativeKeyEvent's paramString().

-This improvment has been planed for version 1.1.
+*** Solaris and BSD Support ***
+This program should compile and run on both Oralce Solaris and BSD Unix's.
+No binaries are provided for these platforms at this time due to cross compiler difficulties and the lack of official Java support for BSD.
+Please feel free to build on these platforms and report any issues that may arise.